-A Salford resident has completed a daring endurance challenge completing a coast-to-coast ultra-marathon for Headway Salford.
+A Salford athlete has completed a daring endurance challenge running a coast-to-coast ultra-marathon for charity.

-Local runner Rosie Leonard completed the Pen Llyn Winter Ultramarathon running across the Welsh countryside.
+Runner Rosie Leonard completed the Pen Llyn Winter Ultramarathon through the Welsh countryside.

-The fundraiser was dedicated to the charity Headway Salford, who support people affected by brain injury in the local area.
+The fundraiser was dedicated to the charity Headway Salford, which supports people affected by brain injury.

 The challenging run completed by Rosie was able to raise £315, and will be ever so important for providing vital information, support, and social activities for individuals with acquired brain injuries.

-Headway Salford holds a very close place to her heart, with Rosie seeing firsthand the incredible work the charity does, aiding patients and family through the process.
+Headway Salford holds a very special place in her heart, with Rosie seeing firsthand the incredible work the charity does, aiding patients and family through the process.

-And with her work and support, she decided to take on the Pen Llyn Winter Ultra, the 35 mile winter race takes participants on a tough journey across Pen Llŷn Peninsula in North Wales.
+She decided to take on the Pen Llyn Winter Ultra, the 35-mile winter race which takes participants on a tough journey across Pen Llŷn Peninsula in North Wales.

 The run has a diverse range of terrains, from sandy beaches and rocky trails to muddy paths and road sections.

-The tough challenge of the ultra marathons are designed to be both physically and mentally challenging.
+The tough challenge of the ultra marathon is designed to be both physically and mentally challenging.

 “Your body becomes sore but you’ve just got to push on and think of the bigger picture – or what meal you have planned at the end of it.”